 3. Sip Ginger or Peppermint Tea

-Ginger and peppermint are some of the best foods for upset stomach and can help relieve nausea, morning sickness, and abdominal discomfort.
-A review of six studies of 500 pregnant women found that ingesting 1 gram of ginger daily was linked with five times less nausea and vomiting during pregnancy.
-Researchers have found that peppermint relaxes the muscles in the digestive tract and therefore reduces the severity of intestinal muscle spasms that can cause pain and diarrhea, particularly in people with irritable bowel syndrome, which is a chronic gut disorder that can cause stomach pain, bloating, diarrhea, and constipation.
+Ginger and peppermint are some of the best foods for upset stomach and can help relieve symptoms of nausea, morning sickness, and abdominal discomfort.
+A review of six studies of 500 pregnant women found that ingesting 1 gram of fresh ginger daily was linked with five times less nausea and vomiting during pregnancy.
+Researchers have found that peppermint relaxes the muscles in the digestive tract and therefore reduces the severity of intestinal muscle spasms that can cause abdominal pain and diarrhea, particularly in people with irritable bowel syndrome, which is a chronic gut disorder that can cause stomach pain, bloating, diarrhea, and constipation.

 4. Apply Heat or Take a Warm Bath